-In accordance with Government Auditing Standards, we have also issued our report dated November 6, 2015 on our consideration of internal control over financial reporting and on our tests of compliance with certain provisions of laws, regulations, and other matters for the Tribal and Other Trust Funds managed by OST.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering internal control over financial reporting and compliance for the Tribal and Other Trust Funds managed by OST.
+In accordance with Government Auditing Standards, we have also issued our report dated November 10, 2016 on our consideration of internal control over financial reporting and on our tests of compliance with certain provisions of laws, regulations, and other matters for the Tribal and Other Trust Funds managed by OST.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the internal control over financial reporting and compliance for the Tribal and Other Trust Funds managed by OST.

-Statements of Assets and Trust Fund Balances - Cash Basis September 30, 2015 and 2014
+Statements of Assets and Trust Fund Balances - Cash Basis